 In that paragraph, we can imply what is happening to Miss Maude after her father discovers her secret.
 Now, later on, it is explicitly said that Miss Maude and her child are cast out of the house to the snow and that they should receive no help or shelter.

-“on the morrow of that wild fearful night, the shepherds, coming down the Fell side, found Miss Maude sitting all crazy and smiling, under the holly trees, nursing a dead child – with a terrible mark on its right shoulder…But that was not what killed it. it was the frost and the cold; every wild creature was in its hole, and every beast in its fold – while the child and the mother were turn out to wander on the Fells!”.
+“on the morrow of that wild fearful night, the shepherds, coming down the Fellside, found Miss Maude sitting all crazy and smiling, under the holly trees, nursing a dead child – with a terrible mark on its right shoulder…But that was not what killed it.
+It was the frost and the cold; every wild creature was in its hole, and every beast in its fold – while the child and the mother were turned out to wander on the Fells!”.

 -Gaskell, Elizabeth.
 “The Old Nurse’s Story”.
 Gothic Tales.

-Miss Maude is left with her child out in the cold chill snow, which causes the dead of the infant.
+Miss Maude is left with her child out in the cold chill snow, which causes the death of the infant.

-Now, as Esther in Mary Barton, Elizabeth Gaskell allows Miss Maude to show her suffering despite she was proud.
-Miss Maude suffers by the dead of her child even after she passes away as when she is a ghost she believes Rosamund to be like her dead little girl.
-Gaskell might present the ghost as a source of horror, but she does not omits the decadent situation that woman faced after being discovered as a fallen woman.
+Now, like Esther in Mary Barton, Elizabeth Gaskell allows Miss Maude to show her suffering despite being proud.
+Miss Maude suffers from the death of her child even after she passes away as when she is a ghost she believes Rosamund to be like her dead little girl.
+Gaskell might present the ghost as a source of horror, but she does not omit the decadent situation that woman faced after being discovered as a fallen woman.
 Even Esther finds compassion and hopes that Miss Maude can reach salvation: “I taught Miss Rosamund to pray for one who had done a deadly sin”.
-Gaskell as well remarks the innocence of Miss Maude’s child, and the mother’s attempt to save her from the awful situation.
-Even in the end of the story, the now older Miss Grace, Maude’s sister, instead of being cold towards the child and hers sister, she implores her father to save the innocent child, but that it is impossible.
+Gaskell as well remarks on the innocence of Miss Maude’s child, and the mother’s attempt to save her from the awful situation.
+Even at the end of the story, the now older Miss Grace, Maude’s sister, instead of being cold towards the child and her sister, implores her father to save the innocent child, but that it is impossible.
 Did you know that Charles Dickens wanted Gaskell to change the ending?
-I think the ending Gaskell chose it is crucial for understanding the figure of the fallen woman, instead of criticizing them or showing them as a source of horror.
+I think the ending evidence Gaskell’s crucial choice for understanding the figure of the fallen woman, instead of criticizing them or showing them as a source of horror.

 𝑹𝒖𝒕𝒉 – 𝑅𝑢𝑡𝘩 𝐻𝑖𝑙𝑡𝑜𝑛